 Taking weather into consideration, we recommend Spring (March, April, May, June) or Autumn (September, October, November) for your trip.
 Summer months can get hot in the West.
 Winter months can produce ice and snow in the Midwest and at higher elevations.

-There are dining and lodging establishments along the route that are outstanding and/or very popular (starred items in the Route 66 Dining & Lodging Guide).
+There are dining and lodging establishments along the route that are outstanding and/or very popular.
 If you want to visit any of these, we suggest you make reservations in advance so you won’t miss out.

 Of course, the amount of time you allow for your trip will be determined by what you want to see and do.
 Do you want to go up to Santa Fe, spend extra time in Los Angeles, visit the Grand Canyon or…?
 As a guide, allow at least 7 days one way.